-The Saint Nazaire Gate (Porte Saint Nazaire)
+The Saint-Nazaire Gate (Porte Saint Nazaire)

 The Aude Gate (Porte d’Aude)

-Also of note are the meandering corridors with various landings, designed to create a trap in which the enemy would find themselves caught, allowing Carcassonne’s defenders to attack from all sides.
+Also of note are the meandering corridors with various landings.
+Architects designed them to create a trap in which the enemy would find themselves caught.
+This allowed the defenders of the Cité to attack from all sides.